Last Updated on January 20, 2022 by Michael Joseph

-However, most people only stick to a few different dairy foods.
+However, most people only stick to a few of the common dairy foods.

-Some of the most common options include butter, cheese, cream, milk and yogurt.
+Some of these typical options include butter, cheese, cream, milk and yogurt.

-However, there are hundreds of different dairy foods, and only sticking to the popular options means we’re missing out on a lot.
+Despite this, there are hundreds of different dairy foods, and only sticking to the popular options means we’re missing out on a lot of choices.

 Ayran is a salty yogurt drink made with a mix of three simple ingredients; yogurt, water and salt.